-- The document shall be uploaded in the MA Intranet using the document control process.
+- The document shall be uploaded in the company 'Intranet' using the document control process.

-- Any agreed variations should be cross referenced with the corresponding section in the MA Policy/SOP.
+- Any agreed variations should be cross referenced with the corresponding section in the company Policies/SOPs.

 - Amendments to central policies shall be communicated through the intranet.